octosoft/octoscan/README.md

 ### Python Version

 octoscan.pyz assumes that it is called using the current system implementation of python.
-Currently this is python 2.7 or 3.7 on most systems.
+Currently this is python 2.7 or 3.6 or newer on most systems.
 If called directly it uses the python available using `/usr/bin/env python`.

 You can also call python explicitly: